Taliban bans men from shaving in Afghanistan province

-KABUL — The Taliban has banned hairdressers in Helmand Province, Afghanistan, from shaving or trimming beards.
-The fundamentalist group claims that the habit violates sharia, Islamic law.
-The announcement was made with a notice taken to local establishments on Sunday, but professionals from other cities, such as Kabul, say they have also received similar orders.
+KABUL — The Taliban has banned hairdressers in Helmand Province, Afghanistan, from shaving or trimming beards, claiming the habit violates sharia, Islamic law.
+The announcement was made with a notice taken to local establishments on Sunday, but professionals in other cities, such as the capital Kabul, say they have also received similar orders.

 Illegal Immigration:American authorities caught 12 trucks with Brazilian immigrants in the body since 2018

 “I inform you that from today onwards, shaving and playing music in barbershops and public restrooms is strictly prohibited.
-If they are discovered, they will be treated according to Sharia principles and will not have the right to make complaints,” the statement said, according to reported the broadcaster CNN.
+If they are discovered, they will be treated in accordance with the principles of sharia and will not have the right to make complaints,” the statement said, according to the CNN broadcaster.

 Watch video of the rescue: Five climbers die after snowfall on Mount Elbrus, the highest in Europe